1: It is no longer important to have a local agent manage your property

 Other important considerations are the legal aspects of property management.
 In the litigious society that we live in, a property owner can ill afford to handle a problem tenant in an incorrect manner.
 Professional property managers are well versed in landlord tenant law, and are abreast of the constantly changing legislation governing them.

-3: Switching to STEWART PROPERTY if it is currently being managed by another agent
+3: Switching to Mooloolaba real estate firm STEWART PROPERTY if your property is currently being managed by another agent

 Changing to Stewart Property is easy!
 Did you know you can change managing agents without affecting the tenancy in any way, even if your property is tenanted and on a current lease?